Turducken: Historical predecessors

+The three-bird roast was popular in Tudor times in England.
+In Georgian times a dish with multiple birds was a Christmas pie which contained deboned layers of turkey, goose, chicken, partridge and pigeon covered in a crust which was not eaten.

-In his 1807 Almanach des Gourmands, gastronomist Grimod de La Reynière presents his rôti sans pareil ("roast without equal")—a bustard stuffed with a turkey, a goose, a pheasant, a chicken, a duck, a guinea fowl, a teal, a woodcock, a partridge, a plover, a lapwing, a quail, a thrush, a lark, an ortolan bunting and a garden warbler—although he states that, since similar roasts were produced by ancient Romans, the rôti sans pareil was not entirely novel.
+In his 1807 Almanach des Gourmands, gastronomist Grimod de La Reynière presents his rôti sans pareil ("roast without equal")—a bustard stuffed with a turkey, a goose, a pheasant, a chicken, a duck, a guinea fowl, a teal, a woodcock, a partridge, a plover, a lapwing, a quail, a thrush, a lark, an ortolan bunting and a garden warbler which itself was stuffed with a caper and an Anchovy—although he states that, since similar roasts were produced by ancient Romans, the rôti sans pareil was not entirely novel.
 The final bird is very small but large enough to just hold an olive; it also suggests that, unlike modern multi-bird roasts, there was no stuffing or other packing placed in between the birds.

 An early form of the recipe was "Pandora's cushion", a goose stuffed with a chicken stuffed with a quail.

 Another version of the dish is credited to French diplomat and gourmand Charles Maurice de Talleyrand-Périgord.
 The 1891 newspaper article French Legends Of The Table offers Quail à la Talleyrand: